 Ontario is still fairly well populated up to the Sudbury area but most Ontarians don't count that region as the south.
 Parry Sound too is a long way south of Sudbury and would make another good potential cut-off, the land is Canadian Shield around there but it's still within a reasonable drive from Toronto, say 3.5 hours depending on the time of day and the traffic.

 Most Ontarians; however, think of a line from about Barrie to Ottawa as the dividing line.
-It's the edge of the Shield, with its bare rock surface and firs and birches, that makes it so.
-Below that line the land is farmable, above it not so much.
+It's the edge of the Shield, with its bare rock surface and firs and birches, which have little scope for farming.
+Below that line most of the land can be farmed, above it not so much.
 It's 'the north', a land of lakes and forests, a place for active vacations like snowmobiling or huntin', shootin' n fishin' -- and, of course, fantastic photos.